mlrv/electron-shortcuts/README.md

 The main focus of the library is to provide a small set of APIs that are expressive, orthogonal, and safe to use at compile time.

+Documentation is automatically generated via [Typedoc](https://typedoc.org/) and can be found [here](https://electron-shortcuts.surge.sh).

 **Note that Typescript 4.1.0 or greater is required for Template Literal Types.**

 ## Usage